Languages of Ukraine

 Mixing Ukrainian and Russian

-Fortunately, there is generally not much antagonism between Russian and Ukrainian speakers.
-Antagonism tends to occur among people who only speak one of the languages and feel alienated when surrounded by people who speak the other language.
-Luckily, much of the country is bilingual — particularly the well-educated and the well-traveled.
+Fortunately for everyone, there is generally not much antagonism between Russian and Ukrainian speakers in personal contact.
+Any antagonism tends to occur among people who only speak one of the languages and feel alienated when surrounded by people who speak the other language.
+Luckily, most of the country is bilingual — particularly the well-educated and the well-traveled.
 Often you hear two people having a conversation where one is speaking Russian and the other Ukrainian.
 They may not even realize that this is going on.

 While educated people usually speak clean literary Russian and/or Ukrainian, large segments of the population — for example, street vendors, laborers, farmers, and many others — speak a mixture of the two languages that leans either towards Russian or Ukrainian.
 This mix is commonly called "Surzhyk" or "Surzhik."